 Employees expect nothing less than frictionless experiences

-Corporate functions like HR and Marketing used to sit to the side of ‘core’ business activities, but a revolution is taking place, driven by employees expecting nothing more than parity in the quality of interactions in their work and home life.
+Corporate functions like HR and Marketing used to sit to the side of ‘core’ business activities, but a revolution is taking place, recent trends in performance management, driven by employees expecting nothing more than parity in the quality of interactions in their work and home life.
 Spotify, Amazon, Uber even Tinder have made us all realise just how easy and time-saving tech can be.
-The new frontier is the work place.
+The new frontier is the workplace.
 Imagine if your office, the moment you got in your car, let you know not just which desk you’re spending the day at, but also which parking space is free.

 We predict that the pressure in 2018 will come from the ongoing battle for talent.
 Contingent workforces are now the norm and achieving a degree of equality is going to require tech that let managers connect and develop their teams better than they ever have.